How to extract hyperlinks from Word using GroupDocs.Parser for Java

 What is hyperlink extraction?

-Hyperlink extraction means scanning a document’s internal XML structure, locating nodes that represent links, and pulling out the URL values.
-This lets you build link inventories, validate external references, or feed URLs into downstream analytics pipelines.
+Hyperlink extraction is the process of scanning a document’s internal XML, locating <hyperlink> nodes, and pulling out the URL values.
+This enables you to build link inventories, validate external references, or feed URLs into analytics pipelines.

 Why use GroupDocs.Parser for Java?